dannys0n/CS394-MyModulesRepo/notebooks/07/README.md

 What didn’t:
 ========================================================================
 It mostly came from a combination of k value being higher than h, and the python library for visualizing voronoi crashing from degenerate seeds.
-The failures would happen often when some seeds stack on top of each other from similar values, or are entirely colinear.
+The failures would often occur when some seeds stack on top of each other because of similar values or are entirely collinear.

 These issues can easily be resolved manually in a post-processing step.
 And while these issues were unexpected, they’re easy to detect for prune and jittering.